peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 unintentional (such as in the case of lame delegation hijacking).

-As a consequence, the delegation's records can only be modified when zonefiles are synchronized across operators, unanimously reflecting the domain owner's intentions.
+As a consequence, the delegation's records can only be modified when zones are synchronized across operators, unanimously reflecting the domain owner's intentions.
 Both availability and integrity of the domain's DNS service benefit from this policy.